Elliot Page

 Elliot Page (formerly Ellen Page; born February 21, 1987) is a Canadian actor, producer, and activist.
 He (Note: Page uses the pronouns he/him and they/them.
-This article uses he/him for consistency.) is known for his leading roles across Canadian and American film and television, and for his outspoken work as an activist for LGBTQ rights and against discrimination.
-His accolades include nominations for an Academy Award, three BAFTAS, two Emmys, a Golden Globe, and a SAG Award.
+This article uses he/him for consistency.) is known for his leading roles across Canadian and American film and television, and for his work as an activist for LGBTQ rights and against discrimination.
+His accolades include nominations for an Academy Award, three BAFTA Awards, two Primetime Emmy Awards, a Golden Globe Award, and a SAG Award.

-Page first came to recognition for his starring role in the television franchise Pit Pony (1997–2000) and his recurring roles in the series Trailer Park Boys (2002) and ReGenesis (2004).
-His breakthrough came with leading roles in the films Hard Candy (2005) and X-Men: The Last Stand (2006).
-He received critical acclaim for portraying the title character in the film Juno (2007), becoming the fourth-youngest nominee for the Academy Award for Best Actress at the time.
-His subsequent film credits include Whip It (2009), Super (2010), Inception (2010), X-Men: Days of Future Past (2014), Tallulah (2016), and Close to You (2023).
-In addition, he produced and starred in Freeheld (2015), hosted the Viceland documentary series Gaycation (2016–2017), and directed There's Something in the Water (2019).
-Page also portrayed Jodie Holmes in the video game Beyond: Two Souls (2013) and Vanya/Viktor Hargreeves in the Netflix series The Umbrella Academy (2019–2024).
+After beginning his career in television, Page earned recognition for his starring role in the film Hard Candy (2005) and for playing Kitty Pryde in X-Men: The Last Stand (2006).
+He starred in Juno (2007), becoming the fourth-youngest nominee for the Academy Award for Best Actress at the time.
+His other film credits include The Tracey Fragments (2007), Whip It (2009), Super (2010), Inception (2010), X-Men: Days of Future Past (2014), Freeheld (2015), Tallulah (2016), Close to You (2023), and The Odyssey (2026).
+In addition, he starred as Jodie Holmes in the video game Beyond: Two Souls (2013) and as Vanya/Viktor Hargreeves in the Netflix series The Umbrella Academy (2019–2024).
+Page also hosted the documentary series Gaycation (2016–2017) and directed There's Something in the Water (2019).

-Describing himself as a pro-choice feminist, Page has spoken out in favor of the Me Too movement, advocated for abortion rights, has called for the end of military dictatorship in Myanmar, and is also vegan.
+A pro-choice feminist, he has spoken out in favor of the MeToo movement, advocated for abortion rights, and called for the end of military dictatorship in Myanmar.
 Page publicly came out as a lesbian in 2014, and that same year, was included in The Advocates annual "40 Under 40" list.
 In 2015, he received the Human Rights Campaign Vanguard Award.
 In 2020, he came out as a trans man and took the name Elliot.
 In March 2021, he became the first openly transgender man to appear on the cover of Time magazine.

 Early life

 Page was born on February 21, 1987, in Halifax, Nova Scotia, to Martha Philpotts, a teacher, and Dennis Page, a graphic designer.
-He was assigned female at birth and went by his given name, Ellen, prior to transitioning in 2020.
-Page attended the Halifax Grammar School until grade 10, and spent some time at Queen Elizabeth High School.
-After graduating from the Shambhala School in 2005, Page spent two years in Toronto, studying in the Interact Program at Vaughan Road Academy, along with close friend and fellow Canadian actor Mark Rendall.
+He was assigned female at birth and went by the given name Ellen prior to his gender transition in 2020.
+Page attended Halifax Grammar School until grade 10, and also attended Queen Elizabeth High School.
+After graduating from the Shambhala School in 2005, Page spent two years in Toronto studying in the Interact Program at Vaughan Road Academy, along with his close friend and fellow Canadian actor Mark Rendall.